CookieWithAHat/Block-2-Project/README.md

 # Block-2-Project
-The intent of this project is to contain a personal website to which I can display information.
+The intent of this project is to contain a personal website to which I can display information and other personal projects.